-We offer monthly candlelight labyrinth walks with beautiful live music.
-These events are typically held from 6 – 8 pm on the second Friday of each month.
-They offer a unique and relaxed experience that you can sample on a drop-in basis.
-Check the calendar to find the next walk.
+We offer quarterly mindful evenings of candlelight labyrinth walks with live music, and guided meditation in the solitude of the chapel of the nativity.
+These events are held from 6 – 8 pm quarterly with certified facilitators.
+They offer a unique and relaxed experience and an opportunity to learn more about labyrinths and meditation.
+Join us and stay for as long as you need.
+Check the calendar to find the next candlelight labyinth walk.

 Quiet your mind and become aware of your breath.
 Allow yourself to find the pace your body wants to go.
 Since the path is two-way, those going in will meet those coming out.
 You may “pass” people or let others step around you.
 Do what feels natural.
 Walk the labyrinth with an open mind and an open heart.

 World-Wide Labyrinth Locator